 20% of Overall Score

-We examined the overall quality of each platform by looking at its standout details.
+We analyzed the best free screen sharing apps by looking at their offerings in totality—standout features, ease of use, popularity, and overall value for money.
 To determine their popularity and value for money, we considered our personal experience with each app and feedback left by small business owners on popular review sites.